Exam Board – OCR

-Qualification – Level 3 Foundation Technical Level (TVQ01018)
+Qualification – Cambridge Level 3 Technical Extended Certificate

-Entry requirements – 5 GCSEs at grades 9-4, including a grade 5 in a design and technology subject, a grade 5 in science, a grade 5 in English and a grade 5 in maths
+Entry requirements – 5 GCSEs at grades 9-4, including grade 5 in a design and technology subject, 5 in science and 5 in maths

 “The course allowed me to explore a wide range of engineering processes and I learnt to use software and equipment which I didn’t think I would be able to.
 It has given me loads of confidence and I am really excited about my future as an engineer.”

 What doors does this open up for me?

 With the international recognition of engineering courses such as this, you can progress straight into employment or further study.
 Engineering is a respected qualification in any arena and will demonstrate to universities and employers alike that candidates have good problem solving, analytical and practical skills.
 There are also a range of potential careers to explore within any engineering discipline.
 For example: aerospace, mechanical, chemical, electrical, manufacturing, motorsport, and nuclear.